PowerDNS/pdns/docs/markdown/authoritative/backend-geoip.md

     - txt: "your ip is %ip"

 then caching will not happen for any records of something.example.com.
 If you need to use TXT for debugging, make sure you use dedicated name for it.

+**WARNING**: If your services match wildcard records in your zone file then these will be returned as CNAMEs.
+This will only be an issue if you are trying to use a service record at the apex of your domain where you need other record types to be present (such as NS and SOA records.)
+Per RFC2181, CNAME records cannot appear in the same label as NS or SOA records.